nanoporetech/megalodon/docs/index.rst

 Megalodon provides "basecalling augmentation" for raw nanopore sequencing reads, including direct, reference-guided SNP and modified base calling.

 Megalodon anchors the information rich neural network basecalling output to a reference genome.
-Variants, either modified bases or alternative bases, are then proposed and scored in order to produce highly-accurate reference anchored calls.
+Variants, either modified bases or alternative canonical bases, are then proposed and scored in order to produce highly-accurate reference anchored calls.

 -------------
 Prerequisites